 - Backpack.
 Bring a bag that can hold everything and fit on the back of a motorbike.
 I brought my Patagonia 25L backpack and that was a great size for me.

 - Small bag.
-Your backpack will be inaccessible during the drive, so you’ll want a pouch, shoulder bag or fanny pack to carry your phone, cash, sunglasses, etc. I bought this crossbody water-resistant phone pouch specifically for this trip and liked it so much, I carried it around my entire 6-week Southeast Asia trip.
+Your backpack will be inaccessible during the drive, so you’ll want a pouch, shoulder bag, or fanny pack to carry your phone, cash, sunglasses, etc. I bought this crossbody water-resistant phone pouch specifically for this trip and liked it so much, I carried it around my entire six-week Southeast Asia trip.

 - Sunscreen.
 You’ll be outside for many hours and exposed to the sun.
-This sunscreen I discovered in Asia is particularly nice to apply due to its lotion-like consistency.
+This is a sunscreen I discovered in Asia and it’s particularly nice to apply due to its smooth lotion-like consistency.

 - Toiletries, including body wash.
 A lot of accommodations run on the simpler side and won’t have soap or shampoo available.

 - Ear plugs and/or sleeping mask (optional).
-If you’re a light sleeper and your accommodation is shared, you might want to bring ear plugs and/or a sleeping mask.
-These are the ear plugs and this is the sleeping mask I bought.
+If you’re a light sleeper and your accommodation is shared, you might want to bring earplugs and/or a sleeping mask.
+These are the earplugs and sleeping mask I bought.

 - Sunglasses.
 I didn’t use my sunglasses, but many in my group did and highly recommend sunglasses as eye protection.
 This is especially necessary if your helmet is missing a face screen.

 - Cash (small bills).
 Almost all snack stops along the way will only take cash.
 Some bathrooms will also require coins.
 You’ll also want cash for tipping.

 Tipping may not be common in your culture, but keep in mind that most motorbike tour guides and drivers are farm workers from remote villages around the Ha Giang province.
 A tip can go a long way for them to feed their families.
 For my tour operator, it was only $40 more to add a driver, which comes out to about $13 for an entire day of work.